Eric Bakker N.D.February 4, 2023

 img

-Eric’s comment: Do you have an elderly mother or father?
+Do you have an elderly mother or father?
 Are they under medical care or perhaps in a retirement village?
-Have you made sure mum or dad are eating well, a balanced and nutritious meal daily?
-I’m sorry to say that I’ve heard many a horror story of older folks living in dreadful situations – handfuls of pharmaceutical drugs and a shocking diet.
+Have you ensured that they are consuming a balanced and nutritious diet daily?
+Unfortunately, I’ve encountered many distressing stories of older individuals living in appalling conditions, subsisting on pharmaceutical drugs and inadequate diets.

-How many older people live in under-developed countries that fare better than our New Zealand elderly?
-Probably better food, more family support and no toxic drugs to cause them a side-effect ridden misery as they age.
+Interestingly, many elderly individuals in under-developed countries seem to fare better than our elderly in New Zealand.
+They benefit from better food, more family support, and fewer toxic drugs that cause side-effect ridden misery.
 Love your parents.
-Take them for regular assessments and question their pharmaceutical drug prescriptions.
-Check on their diet and make the right changes.
+Ensure they undergo regular health assessments and critically evaluate their pharmaceutical drug prescriptions.
+Pay close attention to their diet and make necessary changes.

 Join the Conversation...